 amen

-At the end of religious prayers: so be it.
+At the end of a religious prayer: so be it.

 (colloquial) Used to indicate emphatic agreement.